Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 In line 363, Bodmer 47 has the word terrae, which means ‘of the Earth’.
 Thompson, however, has teres, which means ‘round’.
 The sentence still makes sense despite this switch.

-In 367, Bodmer 47 has the word tecta, which means ‘roof’.
+In line 367, Bodmer 47 has the word tecta, which means ‘roof’.
 Thompson has vincla, which means ‘chains’.
 The sentence still makes sense despite this switch.

 ### Thompson's Apparatus Criticus